OpenBCI/OpenBCI_Experiment/README.md

 ## Step 4: Run Experiment

 Download [this video].
 Once you're ready to start, press ```Start Data Stream``` in the GUI,open the video, and make it Full-Screen.
-Decide whether you will be searching for puppies or for kittens and make a note of it.
-If you choose puppies, every time a puppy appears in the video, you'll press the button.
-The same applies if you choose kittens.
+Every time a puppy appears in the video, press the button.
+The video is around 3 minutes long.
 You're now ready to press play!

 ## Step 5: Retrieve and Send Data

 Once you've finished watching the video, press ```Stop Data Stream```.
 In your /Documents/OpenBCI_GUI/Recordings folder you should find the recorded data for that session.
-Send it to us, letting us know whether you looked for puppies or for kittens.
+Send us that file via Slack or email along with any feedback you may have.
+Thank you for taking part this experiment!